Sixteenth Sunday in Ordinary Time (A)

 Let us Pray

-In the end, however, the harvest is God’s to reap even if, at the moment, the wheat seems choked by the tares.
-But as Wisdom prayed, [You, God] show your might when the perfection of your power is disbelieved (I).
+In the end, though, the harvest is God’s to reap even if, at the moment, the wheat seems so often choked by tares.
+Yet as Wisdom also prayed, [You, God] show your might when the perfection of your power is disbelieved (I).
 Like those servants who wondered if the Sower had indeed sown good seed when the weeds appeared as well as the fruit.
 And the Master’s response?
 The growing season is not over for the Day is coming – hope for it -- when the wheat will all be gathered and the weeds will be bundled for burning.
 In the meantime, we groan and lament over an enemy who has done this (cf. G) even as we feed on the best of wheat, the Bread of life, who lives and reigns forever and ever.
 Amen.

 O God, patient and forbearing, you alone know fully the goodness of what you have made.
 Strengthen our spirit when we are slow and temper our zeal when we are rash, that in your own good time you may produce in us a rich harvest from the seed you have sown and tended.
 We ask this through Christ our Lord.
 Amen.
+(ICEL; 1998)

 Offertory Hymn (George Croly, 1867)